isomerpages/govtech-gobusiness-main/pages/blog/2023-01-19-post-progressive-wage-journey.md

 ![PW Mark Eligibility](/images/blog/content/progressiveWage 3.png)
 <figcaption> Businesses applying for PW Mark or PW Mark Plus should meet the above eligibility criteria (Source: <a href='https://www.sbf.org.sg/what-we-do/jobs-and-skills/progressive-wage-mark' target='_blank' rel='noopener'>Singapore Business Federation</a>) </figcaption>

-Employers that wish to be conferred the PW Mark Plus will need to adopt the practices within the [Tripartite Standard on Advancing Well-being of Lower-Wage Workers (TS-LWW)](https://www.tal.sg/tafep/getting-started/progressive/tripartite-standards#lower-wage-workers){:target="_blank"}{:rel="noopener"} administered by the [Tripartite Alliance for Fair adn Progressive Employment Practices (TAFEP)](https://www.tal.sg/tafep/employment-practices){:target="_blank"}{:rel="noopener"} .
+Employers that wish to be conferred the PW Mark Plus will need to adopt the practices within the [Tripartite Standard on Advancing Well-being of Lower-Wage Workers (TS-LWW)](https://www.tal.sg/tafep/getting-started/progressive/tripartite-standards#lower-wage-workers){:target="_blank"}{:rel="noopener"} administered by the [Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP)](https://www.tal.sg/tafep/employment-practices){:target="_blank"}{:rel="noopener"} .
 The TS-LWW guides employers on establishing progressive workplace practices in the areas of training and career development, workplace safety and health, and rest area provision, rendering better workplace support and welfare for lower-wage workers.

 #### Step 2: Update your occupational employment dataset (OED)